islanddove/ReactExpressSQLDemoApp/README.md

 server.js handles requests for resources, as well as serves up the React application.

 ## Testing
-* This project uses Jest for testing both the client and api
+* This project uses Jest for testing both the client and api, with CI set up for the client tests via Github Actions.

 ## client